joetansey1/grafana-anomaly-detector/README.md

 - A locally running LLaMA or Mistral instance with a compatible API (e.g., `http://localhost:11434` for Ollama or `vLLM`).
 - Input CSV with time-indexed lag data.

+⚠️ This project requires a local Ollama instance running the llama2 or mistral model.
+You can install it from https://ollama.com and run:

+ollama run mistral
 ## Coming Soon

 - Integration with  dashboards